koenc100/Project-AI-minor/README.md

 #### packages not included in ProgLab:
 * imbalanced-learn (0.8.0)

-To install, run the following command in a terminal:
+To install the not included package, run the following command in a terminal:

 `conda install -c conda-forge imbalanced-learn`